Yoga Teacher Training

 Yoga Philosophy

 • Introduction to understanding the links between yoga postures, mythology, rituals, and energy forces specific to spiritual life lessons and daily self-improvement.
-(Guest Speaker: Dr. Raj Balkaran from Toronto, Ontario)
+(Guest Speaker: Dr. Raj Balkaran, Indian Wisdom School - Toronto)

 Origins of Yoga

-• Learn about the yoga limbs, history of Mother India, influencers, sacred rituals, terminology, and lineages still active today
+• Learn about the Yoga Sūtras of Patañjali, yoga limbs, history of Mother India, influencers, sacred rituals, texts, terminology, and lineages still active today

 Stable Sādhanā

-• Develop a stable sādhanā: daily practice inclusive of your rituals/routines to develop, sustain, and nourish your well-being
+• Develop a stable sādhanā: daily practice inclusive of your rituals/routines to develop, sustain, and nourish your physical, mental and social well-being

 Subtle Energetic Bodies

-• Introduction to Sacred Texts (Śāstra): such as Bhagavad Gīta, Yoga Sūtras of Patañjali, Haṭha Yoga Pradipika, Upaniṣads, and other texts.
+• Explore Sacred Texts (Śāstra): such as Bhagavad Gīta, Haṭha Yoga Pradipika, Upaniṣads, and other texts.

 Meditation